jonasry/raytrace/README.md

 ## Notes
 - The engine uses a basic Makefile.
 Feel free to integrate a different build system (CMake, etc.) as needed.
-- Output file format is TGA by default.
+- The default output format is PNG (via stb_image_write).
+Other formats (TGA, HDR, JPG) are supported in code and can be selected by modifying the ImgClass argument in your setup code.